 ^^ Choose graduate technical electives from CE 5331, 5361, 5366, 5383; GEOG 5300; IE 5329; or approval from advisor.

-The 150−hour Combined Bachelor of Science in Civil Engineering and Master of Science in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The master of environmental engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.